Gísli Örn Garðarsson: Career

 Gísli Örn has appeared in many Icelandic films, beginning in 2001 with a major role in Dramarama.
 That year he also co-founded the drama company Vesturport with 13 others.
-In 2010 he had a supporting role in the Hollywood film Prince of Persia: The Sands of Time.
+In 2010 he had a supporting role in the Disney film Prince of Persia: The Sands of Time.

 He made his directing début with a circus-themed production of Shakespeare's Romeo and Juliet at the Reykjavík City Theatre in 2003, also playing Romeo.
 The production's success led to an invitation to transfer it to the Young Vic in London, from where it moved in 2004 to the Playhouse Theatre.
 He has since directed further stage productions, including an adaptation of Kafka's The Metamorphosis in association with David Farr and the Lyric Theatre, Hammersmith, which toured in many European countries and the US in addition to the UK and Iceland.
 Büchner's Woyzeck at the BAM Next Wave Festival in 2008, directed by Gísli Örn, was Vesturport's first appearance in the US; with the American Repertory Theater production of The Heart of Robin Hood, also written by Farr, he became the first Icelander to direct on Broadway.
 He has also acted as producer and scriptwriter in some Vesturport projects.

 Gísli Örn's directorial work draws on his gymnastics experience and is often described as very physical and highly theatrical.
 Beginning with Woyzeck, the productions have often included music specially composed by Nick Cave.

+In 2023, a non-replica version of the musical "Frozen" based on the Disney Film of the same name directed by Gísli Örn opened at Det Norske Teatret starting a tour in all Scandinavia, this new version had a nordic vision changing sets and orchestrations to match the culture better.
+This tour is and will be shown in Norway, Iceland, Sweden, Finland and Denmark.